Your Typeform Is Not the Problem. Your Missing Follow-Up Is.

 When to keep Typeform

-Keep a static form when the team needs clean structured input:
+Keep a fixed form when the team needs clean structured input:

 Do not make simple workflows heavier than they need to be.